kinnala/scikit-fem/docs/listofexamples.rst

    The solution of Example 9 on a cross-section of the tetrahedral mesh.
 The figure was created using `ParaView <https://www.paraview.org/>`__.

-See the `source code of Example 9 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex09.py>`_ for more information.
+See the source code of :exlink:`09` for more information.

 Example 22: Adaptive Poisson equation
 -------------------------------------